 When creating a bee garden, most people are keen to learn anything that they can about flowers that are good for the bees, and you might be wondering whether cosmos would make a good addition to your blooms for the year.

 Cosmos plants are popular with UK bumblebees, honey bees, and solitary bees.
 They have big, open flowers that are easy for pollinators to land inside and gather pollen from.
 Happily, they are easy flowers to grow and they look great in any cottage garden.
 You can also collect plenty of seeds from them!

 Yes, cosmos are good plants for bees, and if you’re trying to make your garden more bee friendly, toss some of their seeds in, alongside some beebombs.

 They will grow in most climates, so you should find that no matter where you are, they will fill your garden with bright, simple blooms.
 You will probably enjoy them as much as the bees do!

 You can buy both annual and perennial cosmos plants, although annuals are far more common.
 They make great bedding plants for borders, and it is easy to grow the annuals from seed.
 Perennials will come back year after year, but only one kind of cosmos is a perennial – the chocolate cosmos.

 It’s a good idea to plant a mix.
-Having lots of annual flowers for bees is great, but some perennials will cut down on the work that you need to do, and ensures that the food is present year after year.
-UK bees will really benefit from a reliable food source, as so many are suffering from lack of food and declining numbers.
+Having lots of annual flowers for bees is great, but some bee-friendly perennials will cut down on the work that you need to do, and ensures that the food is present year after year.
+UK bees will really benefit from a reliable food source, as so many are suffering from a lack of food and declining numbers.

 For the maximum positive effect, try to plant a whole range of different flowers for the bees to enjoy.
 This will ensure that there is always something for your bees to eat, taking into account the different flowering seasons of each plant.